No matter if it is a query about one of our experiences or a general question about Nagoya and the Aichi Prefecture. We are here for you!

 Fureai Plaza (Google Map)

-start time flexible between 11:00 and 16:00 (2 hours)
+Start time 11:00 and 16:00 (2 hours)

 This tour is your opportunity to really get to know the Osu Shopping District.
 And not the typical superficial visit everyone else does.